kidjp85/react-id-swiper/README.md

 }
 ```

-## React-Id-Swiper also provides lightweight version for Swiper (reduce ~40kb of gzip)
+## React-Id-Swiper also provides lightweight version for Swiper (reduce ~40kb of minified size)
 > Those features below are not included in lightweight version

   - Virtual